Shenzhi-Chen/DeepSTARR-Mouse/README.md

 ## DeepSTARR-Mouse

-DeepSTARR‑Mouse is a Convolutional Neural Network (CNN) adapted from the previously published DeepSTARR architecture (Nature Genetics, 2022).
-This model is designed for use in a transfer‑learning framework to predict enhancer activity in E11.5 mouse embryos.
-For each tissue, CNNs are pre‑trained on DNA accessibility data (i.e., ATAC‑seq) and fine‑tuned on a limited set of experimentally validated enhancers (VISTA enhancer browser, https://enhancer.lbl.gov/vista/).
+DeepSTARR-Mouse is a Convolutional Neural Network (CNN) adapted from the previously published DeepSTARR architecture (Nature Genetics, 2022).
+This model is designed for use in a transfer-learning framework to predict enhancer activity in E11.5 mouse embryos.
+For each tissue, CNNs are pre-trained on DNA accessibility data (i.e., ATAC-seq) and fine-tuned on a limited set of experimentally validated enhancers (VISTA enhancer browser, [https://enhancer.lbl.gov/vista/](https://enhancer.lbl.gov/vista/)).

-*<ins>Targeted Design of Mammalian Tissue-Specific Enhancers In Vivo</ins>*
-Shenzhi Chen, Vincent Loubiere, Ethan W. Hollingsworth, Sandra H. Jacinto, Atrin Dizehchi, Jacob Schreiber, Evgeny Z. Kvon, Alexander Stark.
+*Targeted Design of Mammalian Tissue-Specific Enhancers In Vivo* Shenzhi Chen, Vincent Loubiere, Ethan W. Hollingsworth, Sandra H. Jacinto, Atrin Dizehchi, Jacob Schreiber, Evgeny Z. Kvon, Alexander Stark.
 2025

-This repository contains the code used to to train the models, make predictions and design tissue-specific enhancers by Ledidi (https://www.biorxiv.org/content/10.1101/2025.04.22.650035v1).
+This repository contains the code used to train the models, make predictions, and design tissue-specific enhancers by [Ledidi](https://www.biorxiv.org/content/10.1101/2025.04.22.650035v1).

 ## Sequence-to-accessibility Model training
 Data were used for Sequence-to-accessibility model training are uploaded at HuggingFace (https://huggingface.co/datasets/Shenzhi-Chen/DeepSTARR-Mouse-dataset/accessibility_model_dataset).
-To train models across 3 Cross-validation folds for 3 tissues (heart, limb and midbrain(CNS))and evaluate them, download the training data (accessibility_model_dataset), run following script:
+To train and evaluate models across 3 cross-validation folds for 3 tissues (heart, limb, and midbrain/CNS), download the `accessibility_model_dataset` and run the following script:
 ```
 Accessibility_model_training/Run_models.sh
 ```

-This script will train 2 replicates for each 3 Cross-validation folds of 3 tissues and you will get 18 models in sum, for each of them this scripts will make predictions and compute nucleotide contribution scores on held-out test dataset.
+This script trains 2 replicates for each of the 3 cross-validation folds across the 3 tissues, creating a total of 18 models.
+For each model, it generates predictions and computes nucleotide contribution scores on the held-out test dataset.

-Outputs are speprately saved, as cross-validation fold 1 and replicate 1 for heart as a example, all outputs is saved under accessibility_model/heart/results_fold01_heart_DeepSTARR_rep1.
+Outputs are saved in separate directories.
+For example, the output for the heart model from fold 1, replicate 1 is located at:
 ```
 accessibility_model/heart/results_fold01_heart_DeepSTARR_rep1